christophersbarrett/mulberry-wiki/Page-Templates.md

 This will create a file `my-template.yml` in your project's templates directory.

-A template consists of one or more screens; each screen contains one or more regions; and each region contains one or more components.
+A template consists of one or more **screens**; each screen contains one or more **regions** which are defined as either **columns** or **rows**; and each region contains one or more components.
 Regions can also contain other regions, allowing for complex layouts.
-Templates can also specify interactions between components via "capabilities."
+Templates can also specify interactions between components via **capabilities**.

-Here's an example of a simple template that uses built-in components:
+This is best explained with an example:

     my-template:
       screens: